KennyWho/hapi-api-doc-cn/API.md

       'deflate'), the encoding name will be automatically added to the tag at transmission time (separated by a `'-'` character).
 Ignored when `weak` is `true`.
 Defaults to `true`.

-Return value: the current response object.
+返回值: the current response object.

 #### <a name="response.header()" /> `response.header(name, value, options)`